Expanding the Built4People Innovation Clusters Network: three new B4PICs sign the charter at ECTP Conference 2026

 Learn more about the B4PIC Network.

-New European Bauhaus: Become a member of the NEB Junction Stakeholder Assembly
+New European Bauhaus: become a member of the NEB junction stakeholder assembly

 The call to constitute the New European Bauhaus (NEB) Junction Stakeholder Assembly is now open!